Tip 1: There are two series of commands.

 Tip 5: Be aware that Stata procedures generally do not correct for the reduction in the degrees of freedom for subgroups where not all PSUs and strata are represented.

 The degrees of freedom associated with an estimated statistic is needed to perform hypothesis tests and to compute confidence intervals.
 For analyses on a subgroup of the NHANES population, the degrees of freedom should be based on the number of strata and PSUs containing the observations of interest.
 Stata procedures generally calculate the degrees of freedom based on the number of strata and PSUs represented in the overall dataset.
 Estimates for some subgroups of interest will have fewer degrees of freedom than are available in the overall analytic dataset.
-(See Module 4: Variance Estimation for more information.)
+(See the Variance Estimation module for more information.)

 In particular, although the

 svy:prop command as of Stata 15 has an option

 citype(exact) to compute Clopper-Pearson ("exact") confidence limits for proportions, these confidence intervals are not based on the correct degrees of freedom for subgroups where not all strata and PSUs are represented.
 See the code example about diabetes prevalence (which replicates a portion of National Health Statistics Report 123) for code to compute the degrees of freedom for subgroups and then calculate the Korn and Grabuard confidence intervals.